 A person can feel down but not realize they are experiencing symptoms of depression.
 Since depression affects people differently, it is essential to understand what to look for and when to seek help.
 It is common to feel sad or lonely, especially when dealing with life struggles or personal loss.
 But when such feelings become overwhelming and affect your emotional and physical well-being, they may keep you from living a productive lifestyle.
 When you notice these changes, it is time to seek help.

 Symptoms of depression can affect a person physically, mentally, and emotionally.
 Common symptoms include trouble sleeping, appetite changes, and problems concentrating.
 They affect how you think, what you do, and how you feel physically.
 A depressed person may not feel motivated to do their usual activities.
-A person may feel low on energy, lack interest in activities they once enjoyed, or want to isolate themselves from others.
-Relationships with family members, friends, and coworkers may be affected.
+A person may feel persistent sadness, hopelessness, or emptiness, decreased energy, loss of interest in activities they once enjoyed, or want to isolate themselves from others.
+Relationships with family, friends, and coworkers may be affected.

 If you experience five or more symptoms for two weeks or more, you may be depressed.
 Determining if you have depression may not include taking a depression test, but it will involve reviewing your history with your doctor or mental health professional.
 They will want to know what symptoms you’ve experienced, for how long, the severity, and if mental illnesses run in your family.
 They may also want to see if you have a history of drugs or alcohol.
-It is a time for honesty about your thoughts and feelings, so the best course of treatment is determined.
+Your doctor or mental health professional can then determine a diagnosis and help you to explore treatment options.